 How can retailers and brand consultants really help to accelerate change in the store and digital formats to become brand ambassadors of retail businesses?
 While some retailers may have experimented with agile methodologies at the margin of their businesses we believe more management teams will implement lean at scale across their business portfolio responding to structural change in the marketplace whilst improving innovation, responsiveness and the quality of delivering their goods and services offering.

 Retailers can innovate to make their stores more interesting and improve ROI

-However, many store and mall architects and designers still don’t get it.
-We often see new stores and for that matter shopping centres open that are architecturally beautiful, and in some cases not so beautiful, but the consultants and the retail management teams do nothing to address the why, by asking the question, "What is the reason for why the store or shopping centre is actually there for and frankly, some retail management teams are also no longer clear what a store concept is there for anymore.
-So there will be lots of people claiming radical new versions of the store and mall design, but totally under deliver the execution given brand and digital experiential markets.
+However, many store designers and mall architects still don't get it.
+We often see new stores and for that matter shopping centres open that are architecturally beautiful, and in some cases not so beautiful, but the consultants and the retail management teams do nothing to address the why, by asking the question, "What is the reason for why the store or shopping centre is actually there for and frankly, some retail management teams are also no longer clear what a store concept is there for any more.
+So there will be lots of people claiming radical new versions of the store and mall design, but totally under-deliver the execution given the brand and digital experiential markets.
 Take one look at the state of the edge of town shopping mall retailing in American and consider why there has been a decline in sales.
 Then ask yourself the question: Why is this now the case and what is the raison d'etre of the mall and the store?

 Retailers will adopt mobile payment solutions in the near future

 Executive management teams who don't implement mobile payment solutions in the near future will fall behind and risk losing out on sales.
 And if the predictions are any indication, missing out on sales could mean missing out on a lot of cash flow.
 We think most retailers across all market sectors will utilise the mobile payment function in the near term by adopting whichever type of mobile POS systems that work best for them, whether they be custom mobile payment apps and third-party options such as Apple Pay.